 Cliff Dwellings in Cliff Dwellers Canyon

-The Gila Wilderness, in southwestern New Mexico, was the nation's 1st designated wilderness area, and is still a very popular destination for hikers across the southwest.
+In southwestern New Mexico, the Gila Wilderness was the nation's 1st designated wilderness area and is still a trendy destination for hikers across the southwest.
 Tucked unobtrusively in one corner of this wilderness, on its edge at the end of NM Route 15 is the Gila Cliff Dwellings National Monument.

-The Mimbres Branch of the Mogollon culture inhabited this area of southwestern New Mexico from around 400 AD up until just before 1300, when this area, like the Colorado Plateau to the north, was abandoned.
-Before they left, though, they constructed hundreds of villages across the region, grew crops, traded with neighbors, and made some of the most beautiful pottery ever created in the southwest, Mimbres Classic Black-on-White, depicting wonderful scenes of people, animals, and mythological figures and creatures.
+The Mimbres branch of the Mogollon culture inhabited southwestern New Mexico from around 400 AD up until just before 1300, when this area, like the Colorado Plateau to the north, was abandoned.
+Before they left, though, they constructed hundreds of villages across the region, grew crops, traded with neighbors, and made some of the most beautiful pottery ever created in the southwest, Mimbres Classic Black-on-White, depicting beautiful scenes of people, animals, and mythological figures and creatures.
 Gila Cliff Dwellings offers a glimpse into the daily life of these people.

 Your first stop should be at the Gila Visitor's Center, about a mile east of the trailhead on NM15.
-Check in here for information about the area, the Mogollon who lived in the area, as well as displays on wildlife and the plants of the area.
+Check-in here for information about the area, the Mogollon who lived in the area, displays on wildlife, and the area's plants.
 There is also a gift shop here, as well as water.
-If you're lucky, TJ Ruins might be open to the public as well - it's worth asking about at least.
+If you're lucky, TJ Ruins might be open to the public as well - it's worth asking about, at least.

 From the Visitor's Center, drive west on NNM15 until the road ends in a parking area.
 There is a small contact station here, with a self-pay fee kiosk and trail brochures.
 During the summer, guided tours are offered as well.
 Drop into the contact station, and then head up the trail.

-The trail starts immediately to the west of the contact station, and begins climbing up the east wall of Cliff Dwellers Canyon.
-The hike is shady, under cottonwood and juniper trees, and the trail is wide and fairly well graded.
+The trail starts immediately to the west of the contact station and begins climbing up the east wall of Cliff Dwellers Canyon.
+The hike is shady, under cottonwood and juniper trees, and the trail is wide and relatively well graded.
 You can catch glimpses of the cliff dwellings on the opposite canyon wall as you continue upcanyon.

 You then reach a switchback, and the ruins come into full focus on the northwest cliff face.
 The structures appear to be well preserved.
 The switchback provides a convenient resting place to catch your breath, if you are unaccustomed to the altitude, and admire the ruins.

-The trail leads your through and around some of the various rooms, while the trail guide points out various features.
+The trail leads you through and around some of the various rooms, while the trail guide points out various features.
 Almost all the wood in the ruin is original, and tree-ring dates from the beams yield late 1270's-1280's dates - barely over a decade of occupation of the largest structures in the dwelling complex!
-Some of the storage rooms still contain large quantities of dessicated corn cobs.
+Some of the storage rooms still contain large quantities of desiccated corn cobs.
 Pretty cool.
-Also look out for a tower masoned into a fin at the cliff edge that separates two of the caves.
+Also, lookout for a tower masoned into a fin at the cliff edge that separates two of the caves.